pgigis/sigcomm2021-offnets-artifacts/README.md

 ### **Step 4**: Parse HTTP and HTTPS headers.
-**Step 4.1** Pipe the Rapid7 data file to the ```parse_rapid7.py``` script.
-The command below works well.
+Please refer here on how to obtain these files.
+Due to the size of these files (~60GB compressed) we suggest you to not completely uncompress them.
+In our analysis, we always use the gunzip -kc flags to keep the compressed file and send output to stout.

+**Step 4.1** Find the header names.

+Execute the following command:
 ```
 gunzip -kc 2019-11-18-1574084778-https_get_443.json.gz | ./parse_rapid7.py | awk -F'\t' '{ if(NF == 2) print $0 }' | gzip > 20191118-https.gz
 ```

-That script outputs a tab separated line with ```<ip>\t<header-list>```.
+The output of the script is a tab separated line with ```<ip>\t<header-list>```.
 Each header name, header value pair is separated by ":", and each header pair is separated by "|".
 The script contains a list of "uninteresting" headers which are ignored (e.g. "Server: Apache/PHP").
-IP values without "interesting" headers or any headers are output with an empty ```header-list``` so we can keep track of IPs missing from the dataset.
+Finally, IP values without "interesting" headers or any headers are output with an empty ```header-list``` so we can keep track of IPs missing from the dataset.

 Below is an output example.
 ```